Axel-Newton/Inl-mmningsuppgift-BankApp/README.md

 1. Run the app:
     ```bash
    dotnet run --project BankApp
-2. Open the URL printed in console
+2. Open the URL printed in console (usually https://localhost:5001 or http://localhost:5000)

 ## How to use
 ### Create account